17 min read

 How long does it take to learn cybersecurity?

-With focused effort, you can be job-ready in 12 months.
-The first three months build foundations (networking, Linux, lab setup).
-Months 3-6 develop core skills.
-Months 6-12 focus on specialisation.
-Some people move faster, some slower.
-Consistency matters more than speed.
+With focused effort, you can become job-ready in around 12 months.
+The first 3 months build foundations (networking, Linux, lab setup).
+Months 3-6 develop core skills, and months 6-12 focus on specialisation and portfolio building.

 Do I need a degree for cybersecurity?